Our Beliefs

 About Salvation

-Man was created in the image of God.
-Man fell into sin, resulting in physical and spiritual death, and all mankind is now sinful by nature and practice, unable to achieve salvation from sins.
-Salvation is a free gift from God to man.
-Man can never make up for his sin by self-improvement or good works.
+Human beings were created in the image of God.
+Human beings fell into sin, resulting in physical and spiritual death, and all mankind is now sinful by nature and practice, unable to achieve salvation from sins.
+Salvation is a free gift from God to human beings.
+Human beings can never make up for their sin by self-improvement or good works.
 (Genesis 1:26—28.
 2:7.
 3:1-24: Romans 3:25, 5:1 2.
 6:23; Rev. 20:14: Ephesians 2:3)

 About Sanctification